Darkstar (Marvel Comics): Powers and abilities

-The Laynia Petrovna version of Darkstar is a mutant who has the psionic power to access the extradimensional energy of the Darkforce dimension, which grants her several superhuman abilities.
+The Laynia Petrovna version of Darkstar is a mutant who has the psionic power to access the extradimensional energy of the Darkforce Dimension, which grants her several superhuman abilities.
 She is connected to the dimension by splitting her consciousness between her physical body and its Darkforce representation, both symbiotically linked.
 She can utilize the Darkforce for various purposes, such as causing Darkforce to behave like either matter or energy.
 Furthermore, she can project Darkforce as simple, mentally-controlled solid objects, possessing the density of steel, such as pincers, rings, columns, and spheres, or as a beam of concussive force.
 If Darkstar is rendered unconscious, any Darkforce constructs of her making immediately dissipate.
-Darkstar can teleport herself and up to three others by opening a portal into the Darkforce dimension and traveling through it; the maximum distance she can teleport has never been revealed.
-Because crossing the Darkforce dimension disorients her sense of direction, and the light of Earth blinds her for several seconds upon reemergence, traveling in this manner is risky.
-Darkstar can levitate herself and fly at subsonic speeds by generating a virtually invisible portal into the Darkforce dimension along the contours of her body without passing through it, then balancing the attractive force of the dimension against that of the Earth's gravity.
+Darkstar can teleport herself and up to three others by opening a portal into the Darkforce Dimension and traveling through it; the maximum distance she can teleport has never been revealed.
+Because crossing the Darkforce Dimension disorients her sense of direction, and the light of Earth blinds her for several seconds upon reemergence, traveling in this manner is risky.
+Darkstar can levitate herself and fly at subsonic speeds by generating a virtually invisible portal into the Darkforce Dimension along the contours of her body without passing through it, then balancing the attractive force of the dimension against that of the Earth's gravity.
 Darkstar is a skilled hand-to-hand combatant, having been trained by the KGB and Black Widow.
 She is fluent in both Russian and English.

+The Sasha Roerich and Reena Stanicoff version of Darkstar also possess Darkforce manipulation abilities.

+Equipment

 While the original Darkstar's costume was designed by the Soviet government and was made of a synthetic stretch fabric insulated against the cold, the other two Darkstar costumes are composed of Darkforce material.

 Reception

 Critical reception

 Deirdre Kaye of Scary Mommy called Darkstar a "role model" and "truly heroic."
 Bradley Prom of Screen Rant included Darkstar in their "10 Best Black Widow Comics Characters Not Yet In The MCU" list.
 Kara Hedash of The Mary Sue ranked Darkstar 5th in their "7 Female Superheroes Who Should Join Marvel’s Cinematic Universe" list.
-Sage Kortenber of CBR.com ranked Darkstar 5th in their "Black Widow: 10 Most Powerful Russians In Comics" list.
+CBR.com ranked Darkstar 5th in their "Black Widow: 10 Most Powerful Russians In Comics", 9th in "Marvel: 10 Famous Heroes From The 70s That Have Been Forgotten", and 4th in "15 Strongest Mutants Who Refuse to Join the X-Men, Ranked".